 It is University policy that all students who are attending placement as part of their UQ program understand the risks involved and how these risks are managed.
 UQ has a duty of care to its students to ensure they are adequately prepared to commence placements.
 Likewise, as a student, you are required to abide by UQ policies and procedures relevant to your studies including those related to occupational health and safety and fitness to practise.
-For up to date information about safety students modules need to complete prior to placement: please refer https://habs.uq.edu.au/current-students/prepare-for-your-placement/placement-safety-modules.
+For up-to-date information about safety modules students to please need complete prior to placement: refer to https://habs.uq.edu.au/current-students/prepare-for-your-placement/placement-safety-modules.

-Prior to commencing your first placement, the Health and Behavioural Sciences (HaBS) Faculty requires you to complete ONE placement safety module and TWO associated assessments that relate to Placement Safety and Managing Occupational Violence and Aggression.
-You need to complete the relevant module and assessments in addition to any provider specific training that may be required of you.
+Prior to commencing your first placement, the Faculty of Health, Medicine & Behavioural Sciences (HMBS) requires you to complete ONE placement safety module and TWO associated assessments that relate to placement safety and managing occupational violence and aggression.
+You need to complete the relevant modules and assessments in addition to any provider specific training that may be required of you.